-Statins can cause a mild form of liver inflammation that usually doesn’t cause symptoms.
+Statins can cause a mild increase in liver enzymes.
+This usually doesn’t cause symptoms.
 It affects up to 3 out of every 100 people who take a statin.
 This mild side effect doesn’t cause permanent liver damage.
-It can usually be managed by lowering the dose or changing to another brand of statin.
+It can usually be managed by lowering the dose or changing to another type of statin.

 It’s rare that statins will cause a serious liver problem.
 In fact, it’s so low—1 out of every 1 or 2 million people—that doing a blood test to check the liver every year is no longer recommended.

 Yes, in most cases.
 High cholesterol and heart disease can’t be cured.
 Statins work by protecting against heart attacks and strokes over many years.
 If you’re on a statin and your cholesterol is normal, it’s usually because of the medicine.
 If you stop it, your cholesterol and risk will go up.
 This is just like medicine for diabetes and high blood pressure.